 Be prepared and always have your documentation readily available for border security checkpoints.
 It will shorten your transit time and help CBP agents do their job efficiently.

-Travelers should also know there are a range of Trusted Traveler Programs available through U.S. Customs and Border Protection for the Western Hemisphere.
+Travelers should also know there are a range of Trusted Traveler Programs (Comparison Chart) available through U.S. Customs and Border Protection for the Western Hemisphere.
 These programs provide expedited travel for pre-approved, low risk travelers through dedicated lanes.

 - NEXUS provides expedited travel via land, air or sea to approved members between the U.S. and Canada border.